gaurav-bhadane/DSA-CP/README.md

 # Data Structures and Algorithms Programs

 Welcome to the Data Structures and Algorithms Programs repository!
-This repository contains implementations of various data structures and algorithms in different programming languages.
+This repository contains implementations of various data structures and algorithms in C++ programming languages.

 ## Overview